RahulModak74/working_agents/README.md

 python3 main.py --workflow enhanced_workflow.json (for cybersec)
 python3 main.py --workflow cust_jour_workflow.json (for marketing)

+Sometimes the Model doesnt give correct reading and we get json error then we can use special script..

+python3 journey_workflow_runner.py cust_jour_workflow.json customer_journey.csv

 ## Sophisticated Workflows with Simple Configuration

 The power of this system is best demonstrated by the included `extremely_advanced_cyber_agentic_workflow.json`, which implements a comprehensive security analysis pipeline with: